-- Directly above a paved sidewalk or paved driveway which is located between two singlefamily dwellings and serves both dwellings; - Less than 7 feet above a paved sidewalk or paved driveway located on public property; - Within 6 feet of a mechanical air supply inlet to any building; - Above a meter/regulator assembly within 3 feet horizontally of the centerline of the regulator; - Within 6 feet of any service regulator vent outlet: - Less than 12" above grade level or anticipated snow level; - Within 12" of any door, window, or non-mechanical air supply inlet to any building; - Within 12" of the combustion air inlet of any other appliance; Note: Canadian installations of 120,000 BTU/h requires 3 ft.
-(900 mm) - Underneath a veranda, porch or deck, unless

-(a) the veranda, porch or deck is fully open on a minimum of two sides beneath the floor, and (b) the distance between the top of the vent termination and the underside of the veranda, porch or deck is greater than 12". - Refer to Figures 21A and 21 B for terminal clearances.
+- Directly above a paved sidewalk or paved driveway which is located between two single-family dwellings and serves both dwellings; - Less than 7 feet above a paved sidewalk or paved driveway located on public property; - Within 6 feet of a mechanical air supply inlet to any build-ing; - Above a meter/regulator assembly within 3 feet horizontally of the center line of the regulator; - Within 6 feet of any service regulator vent outlet; - Less than 12" above grade level or anticipated snow level; - Within 12" of any door, window, or non-mechanical air supply inlet to any building; - •Within 12" of the combustion air inlet of any other appliance; - Underneath a veranda, porch or deck, unless (a) the veranda, porch or deck is fully open on a minimum of two sides beneath the floor, and (b) the distance between the top of the vent termination and the underside of the veranda, porch or deck is greater than 12". - Refer to Figures 16A and 16B for termination clearances.

-IN THE U.S.A.
+In The U.S.A.

-In addition to the general guidelines, in the United States, both non-direct and direct vent exhaust shall be installed in accordance with the following:
+In addition to the general guidelines, in the United States, both nondirect and direct vent exhaust shall be installed in accordance with the following:

-- The clearance from the bottom of the terminal to grade shall be 12". - The vent shall not terminate over public walkways or over an area where condensate or vapor could create a nuisance or hazard. - The vent terminal shall be installed at least 1 foot from any opening through which flue gases could enter a building. - The vent terminal shall have a minimum horizontal clearance of 3 feet from electric meters, gas meters, regulators and relief equipment.
+- The clearance from the bottom of the termination to grade shall be 12". - The vent shall not terminate over public walkways or over an area where condensate or vapor could create a nuisance or hazard.

-- Locate the vent terminal 3 feet horizontally from the vent of any side wall vented fuel gas appliance or electric clothes dryer, except in the case where two or more of these furnaces are multi-vented.
-(See "Multiple Venting") - Refer to Figures 21A and 21 B for terminal clearances.
+- The vent termination shall be installed at least 1 foot from any opening through which flue gases could enter a build-ing. - The vent termination shall have a minimum horizontal clearance of 3 feet from electric meters, gas meters, regulators and relief equipment. - Locate the vent termination 3 feet horizontally from the vent of any side wall vented fuel gas appliance or electric clothes dryer, except in the case where two or more of these furnaces are multi-vented.
+(See "Multiple Venting") - Refer to Figures 16A and 16B for termination clearances.